roblosplaya/Bloxstrap2.7.0-with-Multi-Instance/README.md

 To use it,simply replace the Bloxstrap.exe at %localappdata%\Bloxstrap with the given .exe

-[Guide on how to install it](https://www.youtube.com/watch?v=fGm2sPt9Sh8) (ignore the Discord part) If it's not working for you, try turning off this setting and instlaling it again
+[Guide on how to install it](https://www.youtube.com/watch?v=fGm2sPt9Sh8) (ignore the Discord part) If it's not working for you, try turning off this setting and installing it again
 ![image](https://github.com/TheConfusedlol/Bloxstrap2.6.1-with-Multi-Istance/assets/69022214/fc42d2f9-1b25-4d4c-87b8-ff9697ad47f4)

 # Virus-Total Results